osrd-project/liblrs/README.md

 The schema is described in [schema/lrs.fbs](schema/lrs.fbs).
 The library is written in rust and the [generated file](src/lrs_generated.rs) is commited.
 This means there is no need to have the `flatc` executable to build and run this project.

-If your contribution changes the schema, you will need to generate the file with
+If your contribution changes the schema, you will need to generate the file with flatc.
+The version must be the release 23.5.26.
+Do not use a version built from master.

 `flatc -o src --rust schema/lrs.fbs`